 2. Documentation Requirements for Fetal Death

 a.
 Spontaneous Abortion (Miscarriage) Before 20 Weeks Gestation: There are no documentation requirements for a fetal death of less than 20 weeks gestation.

 b.
 Fetal Demise/Stillbirth at or After 20 Weeks Gestation: A fetal death certificate is required for an intrauterine fetal demise when the fetus is at or after 20 weeks gestation.
-The fetal death must be registered with the local registrar of births and deaths before disposition of the fetal remains.
+The fetal death must be registered with the local registrar of births and deaths within eight calendar days following the event and before disposition of the fetal remains.
 A birth certificate is not required where fetal death occurs prior to complete expulsion or extraction.